oprypin/crsfml/gitbook/graphics-shape.md

 <!--

 You can extend the set of shape classes with your own shape types.
-To do so, you must derive from [Shape]({{book.api}}/Shape.html) and override two functions:
+To do so, you must derive from [Shape]({{book.api}}/Shape.html) and override two methods:

   * `point_count`: return the number of points in the shape
   * `get_point`: return a point of the shape

-You must also call the `update()` protected function whenever any point in your shape changes, so that the base class is informed and can update its internal geometry.
+You must also call the `update()` method whenever any point in your shape changes, so that the base class is informed and can update its internal geometry.

 Here is a complete example of a custom shape class: `EllipseShape`.